Watts-College/paf-514-template/lectures/week-05.md

 ## Pagedown is Jekyll for R

-And the **pagedown** package in R allows you to develop a variety of templates using similar principles as those used in GitHub pages:
+The **pagedown** package in R allows you to develop a variety of templates using similar principles as those used in creating GitHub pages:

 [Pagedown Overview](https://slides.yihui.org/2019-rstudio-conf-pagedown.html#1)